 Polycystic ovary syndrome (PCOS) is a common health condition that affects women during their childbearing years.
-It occurs when the ovaries, which are the reproductive glands in women, develop cysts (small fluid-filled sacs) and produce more male hormones than normal.
+It occurs when the ovaries, which are the reproductive glands in women, develop several cysts (small fluid-filled sacs) and produce more male hormones than normal.

 What are the symptoms of PCOS?

 PCOS can cause a range of symptoms, including: